- How it Works

 - The requirement to ensure experimental results are repeatable, reproducible, and robust;

 - Scalability for high throughput and reduced time to go to market;

 - Need to free scientists from laborious execution and enable them to focus more on the science, so that they can innovate more.

-However, scientists traditionally come from a non-coding background and native automation softwares often require a good level of coding skills.
-To use these softwares, scientists need to translate their experiments into automation scripts and think like an automation device.
+However, scientists traditionally come from a non-coding background and native automation software often require a good level of coding skills.
+To use this software, scientists need to translate their experiments into automation scripts and think like an automation device.

 It falls upon the scientists in research and development (R&D) and other stakeholders such as automation engineers, to choose hardware and software that actually achieve the goals of automation; but often the code-extensive software creates a huge barrier to adoption due to the steep learning curve of the scripting language, and over time scientists retreat back to manual experiments.

 The right software interface should speak biological language that reflects the actions they might do in the lab manually such as normalize, dilute, or aliquot, rather than defining every single movement the robots need to perform.
 It should also scale as the team grows and more hardware automation equipment, potentially from different vendors, are adopted across multiple departments.
 Truly intuitive software should be an end-to-end platform that enables scientists to build their own experiments as simple as building lego.

 [What does biological language look like in a software?
 Check out our recent demo here]

 Ease Your Scripting Burden with A No-Code Cloud Platform